rebumatadele/Todo-list-typescript/README.md

 - **Task List**: Shows a task that has been marked as complete.
 The title, details, and start date of the completed task are struck through.
 - **Task Actions**: Each task has a checkbox to mark it as complete, an edit button to modify the task, and a delete button to remove the task.
-- **Task Info**: Updates the count of completed and pending tasks accordingly.

 ## Editing a Task